AdobeDocs/commerce-operations.en/help/installation/tutorials/uninstall-modules.md

    This command works _only_ with modules defined as Composer packages.

-1. Checks for dependencies with other modules; if there are any, the command terminates..
+1. Checks for dependencies with other modules and terminates the command if there are any unmet dependencies.

-   To work around this, you can either uninstall all modules at the same time or you can uninstall the depending modules first.
+   To work around this, you can either uninstall all modules at the same time or you can uninstall the dependent modules first.

 1. Requests confirmation to proceed.
 1. Puts the store in maintenance mode.